sviluppomania/qtranslate-separate-comments/readme.txt

 == Changelog ==

+= 1.2 =
+Changed the passing of the comment language to a much, much more simple way, that should be more proof to errors.

 = 1.1.1 =
 Fixed a bug related to proper setting of the language/redirecting back.
 The code was tested both from a root-level install and a sub-directory install.